annnniexu/tp/docs/DeveloperGuide.md

        Expected: A new general activity is added with a tag and the details of the activity is shown

-2. Adding a accommodation activity into the list
+2. Adding an accommodation activity into the list
     1. Test case: `accommodation hotel /date 2024-12-12 /duration one month`

        Expected: A new accommodation activity type is added and the details of the activity is shown